DhilipSanjay/DhilipSanjay.github.io/books.markdown

 These are some the books which I'm currently reading, planning to read and have read:

 ### Currently Reading
-- Ghost in the Wires - Kevin Mitnick
 - The Web Application Hacker's Handbook: Discovering and Exploiting Security Flaws - Dafydd Stuttard and Marcus Pinto

 ### Planning to Read